bloomen/svmegn/README.md

 svmegn is a C++ library for supervised learning using established methods of support vector machines.
 It is wrapping [libsvm](https://www.csie.ntu.edu.tw/~cjlin/libsvm/) and [liblinear](https://www.csie.ntu.edu.tw/~cjlin/liblinear/)
 while using the [Eigen](https://eigen.tuxfamily.org) linear algebra library for interfacing.
+Requires a C++17 compliant compiler.
+Tested with Clang, GCC, and Visual Studio.

 ### Sample usage
 ```cpp